Josh Wilson (baseball): San Diego Padres

 Wilson was designated for assignment on May 14 by the Diamondbacks and was picked up by the San Diego Padres on waivers on May 15.

 On June 7, 2009, he pitched for the Padres against the Diamondbacks in the 18th inning of an extra inning game.
 He allowed a three-run, opposite field, game-winning home run to Mark Reynolds on an 88-MPH, cut fastball.
 He was the losing pitcher in a 9-6 Diamondbacks win.
 It was the second pitching appearance of the season for Wilson, who also pitched a scoreless 9th inning for the Diamondbacks against the Cincinnati Reds on May 11.

 Seattle Mariners

-On June 19, Wilson was claimed off waivers by the Seattle Mariners.
-While with the Seattle Mariners, he was affectionately nicknamed "The Paperboy" by Ken Griffey Jr. With the Mariners in '09 he hit .250 with eight doubles, one triple, three home runs and 10 RBIs in 45 games giving him a combined average of .219 with 42 hits in 72 games between Arizona, San Diego and Seattle.
-Then on December 10, 2009, Wilson re-signed with the Mariners.
-On December 10, 2010, Wilson resigned with the Mariners to the tune of $725,000.
+On June 19, 2009, Wilson was claimed off waivers by the Seattle Mariners.
+While with the Seattle Mariners, he was affectionately nicknamed "The Paperboy" by Ken Griffey Jr. With the Mariners in '09 he hit .250 with eight doubles, one triple, three home runs and 10 RBI in 45 games giving him a combined average of .219 with 42 hits in 72 games between Arizona, San Diego and Seattle.

+On December 10, 2009, Wilson re-signed with the Mariners.
+On December 10, 2010, Wilson re-signed with the Mariners to the tune of $725,000.
 On March 28, 2011, the Mariners released Wilson.